katepimenova/react-roman-numeral-converter/README.md

 ##The Problem

-We need a function that will convert an integer into Roman Numerals.
+We need to create a "React" based application that will convert an integer into Roman Numerals.

 ## Demo